Eating for IBS: How to Choose the Best Diet for You

 > Considerations for the most common IBS diets

 As with everything IBS related, I’m sure you aren’t surprised that there is no ‘one-size-fits-all’ diet.
-Last week we talked about testing for the most common root causes of IBS and how there are four main tests that I often use with my clients to guide which dietary options we consider.
+Last week we talked about testing for the most common root causes of IBS and how there are four main tests that we often use with our clients to guide which dietary options we consider.
 We also covered off why it is very likely that you have more than one of the five common root causes which, again will guide the type of diet we consider.

 The five principles of a gut healing diet & eating for IBS